-You see, his family was a prominent Savannah family, and the children attending the school were considered “beneath” their standing.
+You see, his was a prominent Savannah family, and the children attending the school were considered “beneath” his family’s standing.

 To punish his daughter, he tied her to a chair and made her sit in front of a window to watch as the children played without her in Calhoun Square across the street.

 Wilson reportedly made her sit in front that window — in a house with no air conditioning, in the miserable Georgia heat — for two full days.
 And then she died.
 Or so the rumor goes.